Jomerubaldo/smart-scheduler/README.md

 ### ✓ Store exam name, date, time, and assigned room.
 ### ✓ Include a simple text-based menu for user interaction.
 ### ✓ Allow repeated operations until the user exits.

-## You can:
-### Enhance your scheduler to automatically avoid overlapping  exams based on date and time.